SOUTHERN ECUADOR BIRDING TOUR: DETAILED ITINERARY

 The guard station offers an excellent vantage point from which to observe mixed flocks of gorgeous Orange-eared, Blue-necked, Paradise, Green-and-gold, Spotted and Golden-eared Tanagers, often joined by the colourful Red-headed Barbet, Olive-backed Woodcreeper, Ash-browed Spinetail, Montane and Buff-fronted Foliage-gleaners, the migrant Canada Warbler and Black-faced Dacnis.

-Heading further up the trail, we will look for such shy understorey denizens as Black-streaked Puffbird and the diminutive Lanceolated Monklet, and while examining more canopy flocks we shall diligently search for the relatively recently-described Foothill Elaenia (which our late and much-mourned leader Paul Coopmans discovered here), in addition to such other specialities as the agile Ecuadorian Tyrannulet and the tiny Grey-mantled Wren.
+Heading further up the trail, we will look for such shy understorey denizens as Black-streaked Puffbird and while examining more canopy flocks we shall diligently search for the relatively recently-described Foothill Elaenia (which our late and much-mourned leader Paul Coopmans discovered here), in addition to such other specialities as the agile Ecuadorian Tyrannulet and the tiny Grey-mantled Wren.

 Other interesting forest birds we may well find here include Broad-winged Hawk, Grey-fronted Dove, Green Hermit, Fork-tailed Woodnymph, the large Andean Motmot, Lineated Woodpecker, Olivaceous Woodcreeper, Golden-faced Tyrannulet, Fulvous-breasted Flatbill, Lemon-browed Flycatcher, Western Wood Pewee, Black Phoebe, Amazonian Umbrellabird, Inca Jay, Three-striped Warbler, Swallow and Summer Tanagers, Subtropical Cacique and Russet-backed Oropendola.